Albeck-Lab/CellAnalysisND2/README.md

 Replace the variables as follows:

-file - file name in quotes. 'test.nd2'
+-file - file name in quotes. 'test.nd2'

-positions - the number of positions in the nd2 file.
+-positions - the number of positions in the nd2 file.
 If xy 1-50, this field should be 50

-maxDiam - maximum cell diamater for identification.
+-maxDiam - maximum cell diamater for identification.
 Usu.
 30-75

-minDiam - minimum cell diameter for identification.
+-minDiam - minimum cell diameter for identification.
 Usu.
 12-20

-circularity - circularity for cell identification.
+-circularity - circularity for cell identification.
 Usu.
 0-1.
 Closer to 1 the more circular

-c1Background - Background values for the 1st channel.
+-c1Background - Background values for the 1st channel.
 This is to get rid of noise in the output.

-workers - The number of processors you want this job to take.
+-workers - The number of processors you want this job to take.
 More cores the more intensive it is on your computer, but the faster the output will come.
 Most computer have 4 cores.
 Matlab has one core for processing by default.
 This value adds extra workers.
 3 workers = 4 cores.

 sample invoke script:

-matlabpool local		%initialize
+-matlabpool local		%initialize

-autorun('test.nd2', 48, 100, 14, 0.6, 345, 200, 500, 3)
+-autorun('test.nd2', 48, 100, 14, 0.6, 345, 200, 500, 3)

-See what your program is tracking:
+-See what your program is tracking:

 %Open first position

-mdata = bfopen2(file,1);	%where file is in quotes 'test.nd2'
+-mdata = bfopen2(file,1);	%where file is in quotes 'test.nd2'

-slice = mdata{i,1}(:,1);
+-slice = mdata{i,1}(:,1);

-slices = [1:size(slice,1)/3];
+-slices = [1:size(slice,1)/3];

-movieInfo = qteND2(mdata,2,maxDiam,minDiam,circularity,1); %Replace the variables with your best guess and adjust according.
+-movieInfo = qteND2(mdata,2,maxDiam,minDiam,circularity,1); %Replace the variables with your best guess and adjust according.

 ********
 *Output*